TMP261 Heat and Flow Simulation

 Limits of class size:

 Teaching exam periods:

 This course starts in Spring parallel.
 This course has teaching/evaluation in Spring parallel, .

 1. students who have the course as mandatory in their study plan

 2. students on the following study programmes: M-IØ, M-RB and M-MPP

 The course gives an introduction to heat and flow simulation.
 The main program used in the course will be flow simulation from SolidWorks software.
 The course include lessons and exercises with tutorials on model preparation and creation of a flow simulation project.
 Key elements are: Meshing and thin wall optimization, electric cooling, transient heat transfer, two and three dimensional flow, conjugate heat transfer, rotating reference frames, cavitation, and load transfer from fluid analysis into stress analysis (Finite element analysis).

 Having finished the course, the student shall be able to utilize modern computer simulation tools to simulate and predict heat and flow transfer.

-Teachers are availble in the course period by phone and e-mail.
+Teachers are availble in the course period by e-mail.

 Flow simulation software tutorial and handouts.